Hubert Scott-Paine: PT boats

-In 1939 agreement was reached with the American Electric Launch Company (Elco) to purchase a British Power Boat 70-footer (later named PT9), as a template for American production under licence.
-PT9 was taken by the SS President Roosevelt to Elco’s works at New London, Connecticut.
+In 1939 agreement was reached with the American Electric Launch Company (Elco) to purchase a British Power Boat 70-footer (later named PT-9), as a template for American production under licence.
+PT-9 was taken by the SS President Roosevelt to Elco’s works at New London, Connecticut.
 On 3 October Scott-Paine met President Roosevelt and senior Elco representatives at the White House to authorize the creation of a new naval arm, the PT Boat Squadrons.
 (PT boat was short for patrol torpedo boat).
 Production started at a new Elco factory at Bayonne, New Jersey in January 1940.

 The Canadian Power Boat Company was set up by Scott-Paine in 1940.
 This produced 39 boats, mainly MTBs.

 After the passing of Lend-Lease in 1941 comparative trials, nicknamed the Plywood Derbys, were held between rival American boatbuilders, Elco winning both.
 Elco went on to produce 754 70-, 77-, and 80 ft PT boats, including Jack Kennedy’s PT109 as well as the boat that rescued General Douglas MacArthur from Corregidor.